SuperOfficeDocs/superoffice-docs/user-guide/en/settings/in-service/settings.md

 * **Default font in editor**: Here you can select which font, font size and formatting will be the default for message registration.

-* **Cross-post timeframe in minutes**: Here you enter a number of minutes and if two or more e-mails arrive from the same contact within this period, the requests will be sent to the same request handler, if possible.
+* **Cross-post timeframe in minutes**: Here you enter a number of minutes and if two or more emails arrive from the same contact within this period, the requests will be sent to the same request handler, if possible.

 * **External access level as default**: If you check here, external access level will be the default for new requests and messages.
 The alternative is internal access level as default.